DeepSpace2/ksp-mission-logger/README.md

 ### Usage

-When viewing the main page (the /missions page) it is possibke to filter by clicking on a vessel name or on a mission status.
+When viewing the main page (the /missions page) it is possible to filter by clicking on a vessel name or on a mission status.

-This will show only the repective missions.
+This will show only the respective missions.

 In order to view all the missions again, click on `All Missions` in the top left.